raygun101/MarkupKit/README.md

         layer.shadowOffsetHeight="3"/>

 # Further Reading
-For more information, see the [wiki](https://github.com/gk-brown/MarkupKit/wiki) or the [discussion forum](https://disqus.com/home/channel/markupkit/).
+For additional information and examples, see the [wiki](https://github.com/gk-brown/MarkupKit/wiki).